The telescope magnifies the image of an object, allowing us to see it in greater detail.

 cuz you see an image after you look at it

-The reflection that you see in a mirror is called a mirror image.
-This occurs when light rays are reflected off an object and into your eyes, creating the illusion of an identical image.
+The reflection that you see in a mirror is called a virtual image.
+This virtual image appears to be behind the mirror at the same distance as the object is in front of the mirror.
+It is formed when light rays reflect off the mirror surface and converge at a point, creating the illusion of an image.

 The tiny dots in a satellite image are called pixels.
 Each pixel represents a specific color or brightness level and together they form the image that we see.